zircleUI/zircleUI/README.md

   A lightweight front-end library for developing zoomable user interfaces.
 </p>

-> This is the development branch for Zircle
+> This is the development branch for the next version of Zircle

 ## Documentation
 To check out live examples and docs, visit http://zircle.io